 Once that’s done, install the water filter and fill the reservoir.
 Oh, and you’ll want to add beans to the hopper, too.

-After turning on the machine, it should be (supposedly) ready to go in around 45 seconds.
+After turning on the machine, it’ll be ready to go in around 35 seconds.
 However, I’d wait for five minutes or so to give the machine time to really come up to brewing temperature.

 To pull a shot of espresso, select your preferred basket and pop it in the portafilter.
 Then, press the corresponding filter basket button on the machine.